Student, Bachelor of Architecture and Future Environments

-She has always loved designing and creating things, says Patricia Te Whatu who is currently in the first year of a Bachelor of Architecture and Future Environments.
+She has always loved designing and creating things, says Patricia Te Whatu who is currently completing a Bachelor of Architecture and Future Environments.

 “I chose to study architecture because I’ve always had a passion for creating and designing, and a fascination with how things are put together.